elementalfoundation/elementalservices.nl/index.md

 It's good to **start with a small, well-defined project**, to give us time to build trust and limit risk.

-A good first project is to onboard me with the problem you’re trying to solve, your company, your processes, and your business, and let me deliver something small but useful.
-The deliverables will be both the code and the onboarding documentation.
+A good first project is to onboard me on the problem you’re trying to solve, your business and your processes.
+I'll document what I learn and offer that as a deliverable, and maybe we can find a small technical project too in that first step.

 If you want to open source what we make, I’ll support that decision.
 Elemental Services is owned by the [Elemental Foundation](https://elementalfoundation.org), and open source supports our mission directly.
 But no code will be published unless you explicitly agree to it.